-Chromebooks are already speedy, but if you want to make your Chromebook experience zippier than ever, you’ll need to learn some of its various keyboard shortcuts.
-We’ve shown off some of the most powerful shortcuts from Chrome OS, but there are many more hiding in your laptop.
+Chromebooks are already speedy, but if you want to make your Chromebook experience faster than ever, you’ll need to learn some of its various keyboard shortcuts.
+There are many hiding in your laptop.

-To that end, we’re going to have a Chromebook keyboard shortcut marathon.
+To that end, here we offer a Chromebook keyboard shortcut marathon.
 Get ready for the master list of Chromebook shortcuts that let you do anything in a flash.
-We’ve done a mega-list of shortcuts for Windows before; now it’s Chrome OS’s turn!

 As always with keyboard shortcut guides, there are a few notes to review before we begin: